CSI-Carlos-Cobian/CSI-Java-2021/Projects/Program-Your-Life/Loans.md

 <br>

-The word mortgage originates from latin and means `Death Pledge`.
+The word mortgage originates from latin and it's literal translation is `Death Pledge`.
 Mortgages may be used to acquire property, equipment, and tangible assets.
 Your bank will be more than happy to lend you money, given that you have a good credit score.
 This is not free as you must pay compounded interest.

 <br>